On Leveraging Unlabeled Data for Concurrent Positive-Unlabeled Classification and Robust Generation

+(2) If $P^g$ is an \textbf{identity matrix} and the generator $G$ in CNI-CGAN is optimal, then $p^r(x,y)=p^g(x,y)$ where $p^r(x,y)$ and $p^g(x,y)$ are the real and the generating joint distribution, respectively. \end{thm} Note that this optimal condition of CNI-CGAN holds for any PU classifier.
+The assumption of the disjoint conditional sample space allows tractable theoretical results, although it may be violated in practice, potentially degrading the performance of CNI-CGAN.
+Despite this gap between theory and practice, briefly speaking, CNI-CGAN can learn the clean data distribution if $P^g$ is an identity matrix.
+More importantly, the method we elaborate on has already guaranteed $P_g$ as a permutation matrix, where the permutation happens only when the same class-prior probabilities exist.
+While the resulting $P_g$ is nearly close to an identity, we still need an extra constraint to push $P_g$ to be an identity exactly.

-\textbf{The Auxiliary Loss} The optimal $G$ in CNI-CGAN can only guarantee $p^g(x,y)$ is close to $p^r(x,y)$ as the optimal permutation matrix $P^g$, i.e., a permutation matrix, is close to the identity matrix.
-Hence in practice, to ensure we can learn an identity matrix for $P^g$ and thus achieve the clean data distribution, we introduce an auxiliary loss to encourage a larger trace of $P^g$, i.e., $\sum_{i=1}^{K+1}P(\mathcal{O}(x_g)=i)|y=i)$.
+\textbf{The Auxiliary Loss.} The optimal $G$ in CNI-CGAN can only guarantee that $p^g(x,y)$ is close to $p^r(x,y)$ as the optimal permutation matrix $P^g$ is close to the identity matrix.
+Hence in practice, to ensure that we can exactly learn an identity matrix for $P^g$ and thus achieve the clean data distribution, we introduce an auxiliary loss to encourage a larger trace of $P^g$, i.e., $\sum_{i=1}^{K+1}P(\mathcal{O}(x_g)=i)|y=i)$.
 As $\mathcal{O}(\cdot)$ is intractable, we approximate it by the current PU classifier $PU_{\theta}(x_g)$.
-Then we obtain the auxiliary loss:
+Then we obtain the auxiliary loss $\ell_{\mathrm{aux}}$:

 where $\kappa \in (0,1)$ is a hyper-parameter.
-With the support of auxiliary loss, $P^g$ has the tendency to converge to the identity matrix where CNI-CGAN can learn the clean data distribution even in the presence of noisy labels.
+With the support of auxiliary loss, $P^g$ tends to converge to the identity matrix where CNI-CGAN can learn the clean data distribution even in the presence of noisy labels.

-\textbf{Comparison with RCGAN~\cite{thekumparampil2018robustness, kaneko2019label}} The theoretical property of CNI-CGAN has a major advantage over existing Robust CGAN~(RCGAN)~\cite{thekumparampil2018robustness, kaneko2019label}, for which the optimal condition can only be achieved when the label confusion matrix is known \textit{a priori}.
+\textbf{Comparison with RCGAN~\cite{thekumparampil2018robustness,kaneko2019label}.} The theoretical property of CNI-CGAN has a major advantage over existing Robust CGAN~(RCGAN)~\cite{thekumparampil2018robustness,kaneko2019label}, for which the optimal condition can only be achieved when the label confusion matrix is known \textit{a priori}.
 Although heuristics can be employed, such as RCGAN-U~\cite{thekumparampil2018robustness}, to handle the unknown label noise setting, these approaches still lack the theoretical guarantee to converge to the clean data distribution.
-Additionally, to guarantee the efficacy of our approach, one implicit and mild assumption is that our PU classifier will not overfit on the training data, while our non-negative estimator helps to ensure it as explained in Section~\ref{sec:PU}.
-It should be worthwhile to note that our CNI-CGAN conducts $K+1$ classes generation.
-To further clarify the optimization process of CNI-CGAN, we elaborate the training steps of $D$ and $G$, respectively.